Jeffri Murrugarra-Llerena

 Improving Embeddings Representations for Comparing Higher Education Curricula: A Use Case in Computing.

-Jeffri Murrugarra Llerena; Fernando Manchego; Nils Murrugarra
+Jeffri Murrugarra-Llerena; Fernando Manchego; Nils Murrugarra-Llerena

 In Empirical Methods in Natural Language Processing (EMNLP), 2022